New Results on Directed Edge Dominating Set: Definitions and Preliminaries

 Moreover, for rooted $T$, let $G_i=(V_i,E_i)$ denote the \emph{terminal subgraph} defined by node $i\in I$, i.e.\ the induced subgraph of $G$ on all vertices in bag $i$ and its descendants in $T$.
 Also let $N_{i}(v)$ denote the neighborhood of vertex $v$ in $G_i$ and $dist_i(u,v)$ denote the distance between vertices $u$ and $v$ in $G_i$, while $dist(u,v)$ (absence of subscript) is the distance in $G$.

-In addition, a tree decomposition can be converted to a \emph{nice} tree decomposition of the same width (in $O(\textrm{tw}^2\cdot n)$ time and with $O(\textrm{tw}\cdot n)$ nodes). the tree here is rooted and binary, while nodes can be of four types: \begin{enumerate}[a)] \item Leaf nodes $i$ are leaves of $T$ and have $|X_i|=1$; \item Introduce nodes $i$ have one child $j$ with $X_i=X_j\cup\{v\}$ for some vertex $v\in V$ and are said to \emph{introduce} $v$; \item Forget nodes $i$ have one child $j$ with $X_i=X_j\setminus\{v\}$ for some vertex $v\in V$ and are said to \emph{forget} $v$; \item Join nodes $i$ have two children denoted by $i-1$ and $i-2$, with $X_i=X_{i-1}=X_{i-2}$. \end{enumerate} Nice tree decompositions were introduced by \cite{Kloks94} and using them does not in general give any additional algorithmic possibilities, yet algorithm design becomes considerably easier.
+In addition, a tree decomposition can be converted to a \emph{nice} tree decomposition of the same width (in $O(\textrm{tw}^2\cdot n)$ time and with $O(\textrm{tw}\cdot n)$ nodes).
+The tree here is rooted and binary, while each node is one of the four types: \begin{enumerate}[a)] \item Leaf nodes $i$ are leaves of $T$ and have $|X_i|=1$; \item Introduce nodes $i$ have one child $j$ with $X_i=X_j\cup\{v\}$ for some vertex $v\in V$ and are said to \emph{introduce} $v$; \item Forget nodes $i$ have one child $j$ with $X_i=X_j\setminus\{v\}$ for some vertex $v\in V$ and are said to \emph{forget} $v$; \item Join nodes $i$ have two children denoted by $i-1$ and $i-2$, with $X_i=X_{i-1}=X_{i-2}$. \end{enumerate} Nice tree decompositions were introduced by \cite{Kloks94} and using them does not in general give any additional algorithmic possibilities, yet algorithm design becomes considerably easier.

 Replacing ``tree'' by ``path'' in the above, we get the definition of \emph{pathwidth} $\pw$.
 We recall the following well-known relation:

 \begin{lemma} For any graph $G$ we have $\tw(G)\le \pw(G)$. \end{lemma}